katiebumatay/CapstoneDevelopment/README.txt

 Dev8: article container and scroll. buttons to jump to each one. title becomes clear on hover. content on pledge.

 Dev9: Change entry to click to about then scroll (the title page is the overlay/stop scroll as opposed to the other way around).
 Basic scroll hint on about.
 Add more fonts.
 Grow/shrink title sequence entry.
+Captions.

+Dev10: tried to implement full page -- didn't work so far (3/19 went back to dev9)

+Dev 11: tried to optimize by using transform translate instead of recalculating top and left -- struggle bc can't do 2 separate transforms on same element (3/19 went back to dev9)